Quan Gomes

-Quan Gomes (born 5 January 1996) is an Indian professional footballer who plays as a midfielder for Churchill Brothers in the I-League.
+Quan Gomes (born 5 January 1996) is an Indian professional footballer who plays as a central midfielder.

 Career

 Quan has represented Fransa-Pax FC U-14 and Betalbatim sporting club U-14, before joining Salgaocar F.C.
 U-16 where he got an opportunity to play in Thailand after winning the India leg of the Manchester United Premier Cup Under-15 competition.
 He also played for Guardian Angel SC, Curchorem in the GFA First Division League.
 Quan had previously for Dempo S.C.
 U-18 and also in the Goa Professional League for Vasco S.C.

 He made his professional debut for the Churchill Brothers against Punjab F.C. on 1 December 2019, He was brought in the 90th minutes as Churchill Brothers won 3–0.